niketbhatt2002/sentiment-api-azure/README.md

-ere's a well-structured and attractive version of the README:

-markdown
-Copy
-Edit
 # Sentiment API (Azure Deployment)

 A simple and scalable sentiment analysis API built with Python and deployed on Microsoft Azure.
 This project leverages natural language processing to determine the sentiment (positive, negative, neutral) of a given text input via a RESTful API.